lauraenria/Code-Resources/README.md

 # Microservices

+The reason for Microservices is speeding up development.
+It's just a architectural approach to designing applications in a way that's modular, easy to deploy, and scale independently.

 * [Kubernetes: Up and Running, Kelsey Hightower ](http://shop.oreilly.com/product/0636920043874.do) book
 * [Building Microservices: Defining Fine-Grained Systems](http://shop.oreilly.com/product/0636920033158.do) book
 * Martin Fowler on the [Pro](http://martinfowler.com/articles/microservices.html) and [Cons of Microservices](http://martinfowler.com/articles/microservice-trade-offs.html)